dshugarts/cvdiq_v1.2/README.md

 - [x] Implement .env file for api keys

 ## Charlie
-- [ ] Instead of reports and suggestions in toolbar, have links on dashboard
 - [ ] Incorporate suggestions into detailed report table to combine the two pages
 	- [ ] show points earned
 	- [ ] all links in this table